cathalhanley89/ARC/README.md

+# Assignment 3: Hand-coding solutions for the Abstraction and Reasoning Corpus
+## Student Name: Cathal Hanley
+## ID: 21251611

+## Tasks Chosen
+### 0d3d703e
+Map old values to new values.
+Take the original values, look up a dictionary (mapper) and replace it with its new value.
+The original value is the key of the dictionary and the new value is the value e.g. <Original Value> : <New Value>

+### 6f8cd79b
+This task requires you to turn all border blocks to the value of 8.
+I worked this out by taking the first and last each column and row and updating their values from 0 to 8.

+### 9172f3a0
+This task requires you magnify/ blow up a 3x3 array into a 9x9 array To solve this I first create an 3x3 array of each element Then creates 3 lists of 3x3 arrays.
+This would be the rows I then concatenate them to be 3 columns of 3x9 arrays After that I had to concatenate them again to be a single 9x9 array.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.